 - Premenstrual Dysphoric Disorder

-- Substance or Medication Induced Depressive Disorder
+- Medication Induced Depressive Disorder

 - Depressive Disorder Due to Another Medical Condition

 To get even trickier.
 Major depressive disorder may also have a seasonal pattern or postpartum onset.
 There is also depression associated with Bipolar Disorder.
 Please work with a professional for an accurate diagnosis.